-The 'hot and noisy' principle
+5. 1.
+2 The 'hot and noisy' principle

-The introduction to this book discussed the importance of interpersonal relations (guanxi) and face (mianzi) in exploring Chinese social relationships.
+The introduction to this thesis discussed the importance of interpersonal relations (guanxi) and face (mianzi) in exploring Chinese social relationships.
 Both guanxi and mianzi emphasise the importance of the harmony (hexie) of social groups, which works as a powerful mediation between the individual and the society.
 More specifically, another principle is widely applied to achieve a harmonious ambience of social life.
 This principle can be literally translated as 'hot and noisy'.